citusdata/citus_docs/develop/reference_workarounds.rst

   │  1 │ a bad thing │ citus  │
   └────┴─────────────┴────────┘

-The author says "citus" rather than "wasnt-me."
+The author says "citus" rather than "wasnt-me," showing this column can't be spoofed.

 **Trigger between colocated tables.**